integr8ly/middleware-load-testing/sops/amq-scaling.md

  - Console
  - (optional) auth-service.

  There is no scaling options for the above components.
-It is rare that these components will be under load.
-The following components make up the messaging infrastructure which will be exposed to load under use:
 - Controller
 - Console
 - Brokers
 - Routers

-While these components do not scale in the traditional sense.
+While these components above do not scale in the traditional sense.
 Those components that do scale are the `Routers` and `Brokers` as they experience the most load during use.
 Typically scaled horizontally and will scale automatically.

 ### AMQ Online Resource Provisioning
 To understand how these components scale we need to first understand how resources are provisioned for AMQ